lwesterhof/semaphore/README.md

 **v0.7.0**
 * Compatibility with signald 0.10.0+
-* Support for multiple replies/reactions by handler
+* Support for multiple replies/reactions by handler (thanks @iomintz)
 * Marking messages as read is optional
 * First release on PyPi